awv-informatik/buerli-starter/README.md

-A collection of self-contained mini examples showing various features of Buerli, and how to employ them in a React content.
+A collection of self-contained mini examples showing various features of Buerli, and how to employ them in a React context.

 First, clone the repository.